Walmart puts up strong Q3, announces opioid settlement

 AP Retail Writer

+The nation’s largest retailer raised its full-year earnings outlook on the strong quarterly results.

 Also on Tuesday, Walmart agreed to pay $3.1 billion to settle lawsuits nationwide over the impact of prescriptions its pharmacies filled for powerful prescription opioid painkillers.
-The agreement must still be approved by 43 states to take effect, but company shares jumped 6% before the opening bell.
+The agreement must still be approved by 43 states, but company shares jumped nearly 7% in morning trading.

+McMillon noted the company is working to retain higher-income shoppers when inflation ebbs by making sure that the groceries and clothing assortments are fresh.

+Walmart said it’s also looking to newer businesses like its third-party marketplace and advertising to drive growth.
+In the U.S., Walmart’s marketplace now offers 370 million different types of items, up from 50% from the second quarter.

-Walmart, based in Bentonville, Arkansas, lost $1.79 billion or 66 cents per share for the quarter ended Oct.
+Walmart, based in Bentonville, Arkansas, lost $1.79 billion, or 66 cents per share, for the quarter ended Oct.
 31, including the opioid settlement.
-That compares with a profit of $3.11 billion or $1.11 per share.
-Adjusted per share results were profit of $1.50 which handily beat analysts’ estimates for $1.32 per share.
+That compares with a profit of $3.11 billion, or $1.11 per share.
+Adjusted profit totaled $1.50 per share, which handily beat analysts’ estimates for $1.32 per share.

 Sales rose 8.7% to $152.81 billion, above estimates of $147.7 billion, according to FactSet.